meriksson-swe/hacking-notes/priviledge-escalation.md

 When you get the control back type `su firefart` or `ssh firefart@[TARGET_IP]`

 ## Escalation via Stored Passwords
 When you get access to a machine, start looking in the history to see if it is any password used by the user.
 To do that use the command `history` or `less ~/.bash_history`.
-If you find something, try to locate where it goes and hopefully it escalates your priviledges or take you some where else.
+If you find something, try to locate where it goes and hopefully it escalates your privileges or take you some where else.

 Other ways to find password can be
 ``` bash